|Nutrition Facts (per serving)|

 As far as pectin goes, that's much more easy to find.
 Look for it wherever canning supplies are sold, usually available in most major grocery stores.

-- In a large stainless-steel saucepan (don't use aluminum because it will discolor the rose hips), simmer rose hips in 2 quarts water until soft.
+In a large stainless-steel saucepan, simmer rose hips in 2 quarts water until soft.

-- Crush to mash in the pan, and strain through a jelly bag.
+Crush to mash in the pan and strain through a jelly bag or several layers of dampened cheesecloth.
 You should have about 4 cups of rose hip juice.

-- Return rose hip juice to the pan and add lemon juice and pectin crystals.
+Return rose hip juice to the pan and add lemon juice and pectin crystals.
 Stir until mixture comes to a hard boil.
-Immediately add sugar.
-Bring to a full rolling boil and boil for 1 minute, stirring constantly.
+Immediately add sugar, then bring to a full rolling boil and boil for 1 minute, stirring constantly.

-- Pour jelly into hot sterilized jars and process in a water bath or freeze for longer storage, or store in the refrigerator for up to two weeks.
+Pour jelly into hot sterilized jars and process in a water bath, freeze for longer storage, or store in the refrigerator for up to two weeks.

-Note: If you can't find fresh rose hips, soak l cup dried rose hips in 2 quarts of water for a few minutes, then cook till soft, and continue with step 2 of the recipe above.
+- If you can't find fresh rose hips, soak a cup of dried rose hips in 2 quarts of water for a few minutes, then cook till soft and continue with Step 2 of the recipe.

 Source: "Native Indian Wild Game Fish & Wild Foods Cookbook" edited by David Hunt (Fox Chapel Pub.)